photo-cli/photo-cli/README.md

 1. Gather all photo paths in the source folder within subfolders.
 2. Extract EXIF data of each photograph's taken date and coordinate.
-3. As [the file name strategy](#naming-style---s---naming-style-) is selected as `DateTimeWithSecondsAddress` and it contains the address, by using [third-party reverse geocode provider](#address-building--reverse-geocoding) we are building the address with `OpenStreetMap` by using [given administrative levels](#4-building-your-own-address-with-selected-properties) as `city town suburb` for each photograph.
+3. As [the file name strategy](#naming-style---s---naming-style-) is selected as `DateTimeWithSecondsAddress` (which includes the address), the address is built using the [third-party reverse geocode provider](#address-building--reverse-geocoding) `OpenStreetMap` with [given administrative levels](#4-building-your-own-address-with-selected-properties) such as `city town suburb` for each photograph.
-4. As [the folder process type](#folder-process-type---f---process-type-) is selected as `SubFoldersPreserveFolderHierarchy` folder and file hierarchy at the new output folder will be the same.
+4. As [the folder process type](#folder-process-type---f---process-type-) is selected as `SubFoldersPreserveFolderHierarchy`, the folder and file hierarchy in the new output folder will be the same.
-5. As [the folder append type](#folder-append-type---a---folder-append-) is selected as `DayRange` and [folder append location](#folder-append-location-type---p---folder-append-location-) is `Prefix`, folder names on output folder will be created with same name prefixed with a earliest and latest photograph taken date.
-For example: `2005.12.14-2008.10.22-Italy album` (original folder name is `Italy album`)
+5. As [the folder append type](#folder-append-type---a---folder-append-) is selected as `DayRange` and [folder append location](#folder-append-location-type---p---folder-append-location-) is `Prefix`, folder names in the output folder will be created with the same name prefixed with the earliest and latest photograph taken date.
+For example: `2005.12.14-2008.10.22-Italy album` (original folder name is `Italy album`).
-6. As [the file name strategy](#naming-style---s---naming-style-) is selected as `DateTimeWithSecondsAddress` each photograph file name would be copied as photo taken date unified with the address which is built from third party reverse geocode provider by photograph's coordinate.
-For example: `2012.06.22_19.52.31-United Kingdom-Ascot-Sunninghill and Ascot.jpg` (original file name is `GOPR6742.jpg`)
+6. As [the file name strategy](#naming-style---s---naming-style-) is selected as `DateTimeWithSecondsAddress`, each photograph's file name will include the photo taken date combined with the address built from the third-party reverse geocode provider using the photograph's coordinate.
+For example: `2012.06.22_19.52.31-United Kingdom-Ascot-Sunninghill and Ascot.jpg` (original file name is `GOPR6742.jpg`).
-7. As [no photograph taken date action](#no-photograph-taken-date-action-for-copy-command----t---no-taken-date-) is selected as `InSubFolder` and [no coordinate action](#no-coordinate-action-for-copy-command----c---no-coordinate-) is selected as `InSubFolder`, photographs with no related EXIF data copied into a sub folder by obeying original folder hierarchy.
-For example: `/Italy album/no-address/IMG_2371.jpg` and `/Spain Journey/no-address-and-no-photo-taken-date/IMG_5397.jpg`
+7. As [no photograph taken date action](#no-photograph-taken-date-action-for-copy-command----t---no-taken-date-) is selected as `InSubFolder` and [no coordinate action](#no-coordinate-action-for-copy-command----c---no-coordinate-) is selected as `InSubFolder`, photographs with no related EXIF data are copied into a subfolder following the original folder hierarchy.
+For example: `/Italy album/no-address/IMG_2371.jpg` and `/Spain Journey/no-address-and-no-photo-taken-date/IMG_5397.jpg`.
-8. As [verify](#verify---v---verify) is added, it is verifying that all photo files copied successfully by comparing file hashes.
-By adding this, it guarantees that there won't be any corrupted photos that is caused by disk operation failures.
+8. As [verify](#verify---v---verify) is added, it verifies that all photo files were copied successfully by comparing file hashes, guaranteeing that there won't be any corrupted photos caused by disk operation failures.
-9. To verify and see all information in one place, `photo-cli-report.csv` report will be created on the output file.
-Can be examined in [Markdown table](#contents-of-photo-cli-reportcsv-file-in-markdown-table-report-of-copy-command) or [CSV file](#contents-of-photo-cli-reportcsv-file-in-raw-text-format-report-of-copy-command).
+9. To review all information in one place, a `photo-cli-report.csv` report will be created in the output folder.
+It can be examined as a [Markdown table](#contents-of-photo-cli-reportcsv-file-in-markdown-table-report-of-copy-command) or [CSV file](#contents-of-photo-cli-reportcsv-file-in-raw-text-format-report-of-copy-command).

 #### Contents of `photo-cli-report.csv` File in Markdown Table (report of `copy` command)